 - CMAS English Language Arts: 6th 8th grades

 - CMAS Math: 6th 8th grades

 - CMAS Social Studies: 7th grade

 - CMAS Science: 8th and 11th grades

 - PSAT College Preparatory Exam: 9th and 10th grades

 - SAT College Entrance Exam: 11th grade

-- NNAT
+- NNAT Gifted and Talented Screener

-Parents/guardians may not opt their student(s) out of interim state required assessments such as ACCESS for ELLs, the READ Act, or local assessments such as MAPS or ACCUPLACER.
+Parents/Guardians may not opt their student(s) out of interim state required screeners/assessments such as WIDA and ACCESS for ELLs, the READ Act, or local assessments such as MAPS or ACCUPLACER.

-Parent Refusal forms will be available on the CEC EPHA website and at the school's front desk.
-If a parent/guardian chooses to opt their student out of one of the State Assessments listed above, they will be responsible for completing the Parent Refusal form and returning the completed form to the school.
+Parent Opt Out forms are available on the EPHA website and by contacting the school directly.
+If a parent/guardian chooses to opt their student out of one of the State Assessments listed above, they will be responsible for completing the Parent Opt Out form and returning the completed form to the school.
 See CEC's State and Local Assessment Administration policy.

-School and Student Organizations
+School- and Student-Sponsored Organizations or Clubs

-All Sponsored organizations or clubs at CEC must align to the CEC curriculum.
-Participation in an organization or club is voluntary and open to all CEC Online Campus students.
-All student and school sponsored organizations or clubs may establish academic qualifications for membership; however, membership in any student or school-sponsored organization shall not be denied based on race, sex, sexual orientation, gender identity, national origin, disability, or any other status protected by law.
-See CEC policy Student Organization.
+All school/student sponsored organizations or clubs at CEC must align to CEC curriculum.
+Participation in an organization or club is voluntary and open to all CEC EPHA students.
+All school/student sponsored organizations or clubs may establish academic qualifications for membership; however, membership in any student organization shall not be denied based on race, sex, sexual orientation, national origin, disability, or any other status protected by law.
+Qualifications based on sex may be imposed only where necessary to preserve the health, safety, or welfare of students, or where sex is a bona fide and integral qualification for the activities of the organization.
+See CEC policy School- and Student-Sponsored Organizations.